best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 `````

-It can be difficult to decide when repetition warrants refactoring of code into reusable functions/classes.
-The 'Rule of Three' suggests that if similar code has been written more than two times, then it is worth extracting its operation to a reproducible procedure like a function or class.
-However, consider if you have already written the code twice or are about to write it for the second time, whether it is a piece code you might use a lot in future.
-If the answer is yes,
-turn it into something more modular and reusable.
+It can be difficult to decide when repetition warrants refactoring of code into reusable functions or classes.
+The 'Rule of Three' suggests that if similar code has been written more than two times, then it is worth extracting its logic to a reproducible procedure like a function or class.
+However, as you write code you should try to anticipate whether it is likely to be reused in future.
+If the answer is yes, you might opt to write it straight into something more modular and reusable.

 ### Be explicit